Sign up to our Newsletter

 Reviewed: 12/4/23

-This guide will cover everything you need to know about how to become a construction lawyer, including what these attorneys do on a daily basis, the skills required to succeed in construction law, and more!
+This guide will cover everything you need to know about becoming a construction lawyer, including what these attorneys do daily, the skills required to succeed in construction law, and more!

-As an aspiring lawyer, you’ve likely heard of criminal law, family law, environmental law, intellectual property law, and corporate law – some of the most popular legal specialties students pursue.
-But have you heard of construction law?
-It’s a high-paying, lucrative legal career that might be perfect for you!
+As an aspiring lawyer, you’ve likely heard of criminal law, family law, environmental law, intellectual property law, and corporate law—some of the most popular legal specialties students pursue.

-To learn more about this lesser-known area of law, read on!
+Another popular specialty is construction law.
+It’s a high-paying, lucrative legal career that might be perfect for you.
+To learn more about this lesser-known area of law, read on.

 How to Become a Construction Lawyer: Steps to Take